Abdo0oAdel/ecomm/project-structure.md

 # E-Commerce Application - Project Structure

 ## Overview
-This is a modern e-commerce web application built with React, Redux, and Vite with secure JWT authentication using HTTP-only cookies.
+This is a modern e-commerce web application built with React, Redux, and Vite.

 ## Root Directory
 ```